skranz/skranz.github.com/_posts/2020-11-16-CovidVaccineBayesianInterim.md

 This means we should accept the efficacy only if in one of the 5 analyses the posterior probability of a vaccine efficacy above 30% is above 99.22%.
 The more interim analyses we would run, the tougher would be this threshold.

-However, there is no reason to set the same threshold for all interim analyses and the final analyses.
+However, there is no reason to set the same threshold for all interim analyses and the final analysis.
 In their study plan Biontech/Pfizer set a tougher success threshold of 99.5% for the 4 interim analyses, but a lower threshold of 98.6% for the final analysis.

 Let us see whether we also come up with the 98.6% threshold for the final analysis if we fix the interim thresholds at 99.5% and want to guarantee a total type I error rate of 2.5%: